Skip to main content

 What happens if I catch an ANS fish species?

-Class III ANS, such as common carp, silver carp or the newly discovered bighead carp, can be kept for consumption if legally harvested.
+Class III ANS, such as common carp, silver carp, grass carp or bighead carp, can be kept for consumption if legally harvested.
 However, the Department does not recommend releasing any Class III ANS back into a water body.
 If kept, a Class III ANS should be killed and the carcass disposed of properly.
 All other ANS are illegal to possess and should be left where found.
 If you find something you believe to be an ANS, report it to the Department through the online reporting form on the Department’s website, or by emailing or calling the Department.

 Can I drain water from my boat anywhere?